MicrosoftDocs/azure-devops-docs/docs/boards/get-started/plan-track-work.md

 #### [CMMI process](#tab/cmmi-process)

-For example, here we assign the product backlog item to Jamal Hartnett and set Size to 8.
+For example, here we assign the requirement to Jamal Hartnett and set Size to 8.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Requirements work item form.](../work-items/guidance/media/cmmi-requirement-form.png)